Plants

 Wild about Roses

-I am never quite sure what draws me in first with Rose; the beauty captured by the eyes or the nose, (don’t worry the poetry stops here my friends).
+I am never quite sure what draws me in first with Rose; the beauty captured by the eyes or the nose, both have the ability to infuse a day with magic.
 According to fossil evidence, the genus Rosa is thought to be 35 million years old and contains around 200 species and thousands of hybrids growing across the world.
-Roses have long held a rich symbolism of love and beauty and it is easy to understand why.
+Roses have long held a rich symbolism of love, heart healing and beauty and it is easy to understand why.

 Continue reading “Wild about Roses”